Skip to Content

 Why Procurement Matters in M&A

-• Strategic sourcing alignment across business units
+• Aligning strategic sourcing across business units

-• Long-term procurement transformation to sustain value
+• Driving long-term procurement transformation to sustain value

 The 3-Phased Approach towards Procurement Synergy Realization